Everything you need to know about July and August rail industrial action

 What is happening about the London Underground?

 London Overground and the Elizabeth Line are unaffected by the planned industrial action.
-But routes that offer alternatives to strike-hit routes, such as Stratford, Walthamstow Central and Ealing Broadway to central London, are likely to be especially busy during the walk-outs by RMT members working for train operators and the London Underground,
+But routes that offer alternatives to strike-hit national rail routes, such as Stratford, Walthamstow Central and Ealing Broadway to central London, are likely to be especially busy during the walk-out by RMT members,

 Why were the July and August dates chosen?